 Who Is Chris Rock?

-Born in 1965, Chris Rock grew up in Brooklyn.
+Comedian Chris Rock grew up in Brooklyn, New York.
 At age 18, he was discovered by Eddie Murphy at New York's Comedy Strip.
 He went on to appear in films and on Saturday Night Live, and soon released his first comedy album.

-His successes include an Emmy award-winning HBO special, two Grammy award-winning comedy albums and the popular sitcom Everybody Hates Chris.
+His successes include two Emmy award-winning HBO specials, three Grammy award-winning comedy albums and the popular sitcom Everybody Hates Chris.
 He has also twice hosted the Academy Awards.